Vimux/Binario/README.md

 disqusShortname = "" # Enable comments by entering your Disqus shortname googleAnalytics = "" # Enable Google Analytics by entering your tracking id

+[Author] # Used in authorbox
+  name = "John Doe"
+  bio = "John Doe's true identity is unknown.
+Maybe he is a successful blogger or writer." avatar = "img/avatar.png"

 [Params]
   author = "John Doe" # Used in meta author.
 Optional description = "Responsive card-based & code-light Hugo theme" # Description of your site.
 Used in meta description